 Most of us never find ourselves in a battle for our lives—we feel pretty safe on our couches reading about survivors of expeditions gone wrong, natural disasters, and previously unthinkable shipwrecks.
-That makes these incredible survival stories from history all the more memorable.
+That makes these incredible survival stories all the more memorable.

 1. Ernest Shackleton’s 800-Mile Journey in an Open Boat // 1916